 Configuration Description Client data is on a JBOD array in VxVM volumes with snapshot mirrors configured To run the backup on the alternate client, choose: Standard (for UNIX client) or MS-Windows (Windows client) as the policy type and Perform snapshot backups, Perform off-host backup, and Use alternate client.
 Then select the alternate client.
 On the Snapshot Options display, specify the FlashSnap method.
-If the client data consists of many files, or to do individual file restore from raw partition backups: select FlashBackup or FlashBackup-Windows as the policy type.
+If the client data consists of many files, or to do individual file resters from your partition backups: individual file restore from raw partition backups: select FlashBackup or FlashBackup-Windows as the policy type.
 Note: Other combinations of policy type and snapshot method are possible, depending on many factors: your hardware configuration, file system and volume manager configuration, and installed NetBackup product licenses.